-EPA then reviews the relevant scientific literature published since the last NAAQS revision and summarizes it in a report currently known as the Integrated Science Assessment (ISA).
+EPA reviews the relevant scientific literature published since the last NAAQS revision, summarizing it in a report currently known as the Integrated Science Assessment (ISA).
 The ISA compiles information about sources of the pollutant, exposure pathways, empirical evidence regarding the causality link between exposure and adverse health effects, and other topics.
 The ISA is intended as the scientific foundation for the EPA Administrator's assessment of whether the NAAQS sufficiently protect public health and welfare.
-EPA solicits public comment and, historically, multiple CASAC reviews before finalizing it.

-The final ISA informs EPA's preparation of the Risk and Exposure Assessment (REA), which presents quantitative estimates of exposures and health risks under defined air quality scenarios.
-As with the IRP and the ISA, EPA has sought CASAC and public comment on the REA.
+In the past, EPA solicited public comment and multiple CASAC reviews before finalizing.
+The final ISA informs EPA's preparation of the Risk and Exposure Assessment (REA), which estimates exposures and health risks under defined air quality scenarios.